-Use a crate or box to support the vehicle just under the drive sprockets when removing the fork.
+Use a crate or box to support the vehicle just under the drive

 Unfasten the tie rod end which connects the steering columb to the upper triple clamp.

 Unfasten the two fork bolts that retain the fork to the vehicle.